 Graduating from more than 1 courseIf you’ve completed more than 1 eligible course, you can celebrate your achievements for each of your courses if they fall in the same year.
 You should receive an invitation to book a ticket for each course you have studied.

 Studying at a partner institution

 Some UK and overseas partner institutions hold their own Graduations.
-However, you may also want to attend a University of Portsmouth Graduation ceremony.
+However, you may also want to attend a University of Portsmouth Graduation.

 If you’re studying at a partner institution on a collaborative programme, you may attend University of Portsmouth Graduation, unless we tell you otherwise.

 Please refer to your partner institution for more details, or contact the University Graduation team on firstname.lastname@example.org.

 Outstanding debt and eligibility

-You’re not eligible for Graduation if you have an outstanding tuition fee debt with the University and we can’t issue tickets until we have proof that the debt is cleared.
+You’re not eligible for Graduation if you have an outstanding debt with the University.

 Deferring your Graduation